osu-crypto/libOTe/README.md

  Addition options can be set for cryptoTools.
 See the cmake output.

+With `-DENABLE_ASAN=ON`, GCC 13–16 builds disable ASan stack instrumentation (`--param=asan-stack=0`) to avoid unbounded native-stack growth during coroutine symmetric transfer.
+Heap and global checks remain enabled.
+The workaround also propagates to C++ consumers of the CMake target, since headers contain coroutine templates.
+Clang retains full ASan coverage.
+GCC 17 and later are outside this temporary range and should be retested before extending it.

 ### Dependencies

 Dependencies can be managed by cmake/build.py or installed via an external tool.
 If an external tool is used install to system location or set  `-D CMAKE_PREFIX_PATH=path/to/install`.
 By default `build.py` calls cmake with the command line argument